felguerez/server-api/README.md

 ## Svelte embedded client

-This project uses a SvelteKit Embed module based on the gofiber/recipes example.
-The embedded client is found in the top-level `client` directory.
+This project uses a SvelteKit Embed module based on the [gofiber/recipes example](https://github.com/gofiber/recipes/tree/master/sveltekit-embed).
+The Svelte client is found in the top-level `client` directory.

 ### Running the client
 TODO: instructions for building and running the client